angeloevans/Full_Stack_CRM_React-Node-SQLite/frontend/README.md

 npm run build
 ```

-## 📜 License
+## License 📜

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---